nithinacharya11/news-aggregator/README.md

    docker build -t news-aggregator .
    ```
    This command will:
-   - Create a Docker image tagged as news-aggregator.
+   - Create a Docker image tagged as news-aggregator.git
    - Install all dependencies and build the news-aggregator app.

 3. Run the Docker Container